shahgul/shahgul/README.md

 - 👋 Hi, I’m @shahgul
-- 👀 I’m interested in working on backend, googling, POCs
+- 👀 I’m interested in working on backend, googling, POCs and integrating things
-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently looking for opportunities

 <!---
 shahgul/shahgul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.